wp-plugins/mailchimp-sync/readme.txt

 **Fixes**

-- Synchronising would stop if a synchronise request failed
+- Synchronising would stall if any user failed to sync.
-- Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation
+- Conflict with other plugins bundling old versions of Composer, throwing a fatal error on plugin activation.
-- Users who were deleted from a list would cause issues, they're now re-subscribed.
+- Users who were synchronised and then manually deleted from a list were not re-subscribed.

 **Improvements**

-- Added some feedback to Log whether a synchronisation request succeeded or not.
+- Log now shows whether a synchronisation request actually succeeded or not.

 = 0.1.1 - February 17, 2015 =